Too busy for the whole thing? We Picked the BEST Lines from Trump’s CPAC Speech! | John Hawkins' Right Wing News

 - Comment Now 0

-Well at CPAC 2017 he spoke this morning and immediately made sure he put liberal fake news media in its place….and they are feeling the burn.
+Well, at CPAC 2017, he spoke this morning and immediately made sure he put the liberal fake news media in its place….and they are feeling the burn.
 It was awesome!

 Here are some of the top quotes from Trump’s CPAC speech…we wanted to share with you.
 Since the ‘fake news’ people will most likely twist words as much as they can before it gets to you anyway…